 - Provide quality education and training to support safety awareness.

-- Lead and conduct relevant research and consulting projects to enhance safety.
+- Lead and conduct relevant research and industry engagement projects to enhance safety.

 - Support innovation and safety thought leadership.